 Juniata College was also listed among the “40 Colleges that Change Lives" and has a Nobel Prize winner among its graduates, along with Fulbright Scholars, Udall scholarship recipients, All USA College Academic Honors, and St. Andrew’s Society Scholarship recipients.

 Penn State University is a state-related, land-grant university in State College.
 The University has 24 campuses throughout the state, including a virtual World Campus.
 The enrollment at the Penn State University Park campus is 42,914 with a total enrollment of over 84,000 across its 24 campuses, placing it among the ten largest public universities in the U.S. Penn State offers more than 160 majors and administers a $1.4 billion endowment.

 The goal of this program is to give our older campers at our small camp exposure to college life and to help them to understand the college application process.
 Special focus will be placed on the importance of both academic achievement and extra-curricular/leadership experiences in the eyes of the admissions offices.
 This program will be led by our camp counselors who are college graduates who will help to facilitate discussions with campers about their college experiences.

 During First Session we go the Central PA Festival of the Arts for live music, art, exhibits and great food!
 This event is held in nearby State College, PA.

 During our First Session we will travel over Pine Grove Mountain to State College, PA, to see the Fireworks and celebrate our nation’s Independence Day!

-During our Second Session we go to Huntingdon to the county fair.
-There are amusement rides, games, animals of all shapes and sizes and special events.
+During our Second Session we will go to Huntingdon to the county fair.
+There are amusement rides, games, special events, and animals of all shapes and sizes.

-On Sunday afternoons after lunch we all venture to one of the many State Parks that are close to camp for an All Camp Day of sports activities, hiking, crafts and swimming.
-This is followed by a BBQ cooko
+On Sunday afternoons after lunch we all venture to one of the many state parks around camp for an All Camp Day of sports activities, hiking, crafts and swimming.
+This is followed by a BBQ cookout at the park.